kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 ### 3.4.3	The final target: inclusive finance
 When a critical mass of Persons-in-Need (PnD) is achieved (a lot), Machu Picchu can start and implement open-source Decentralized Finance (DeFi) and Decentralized Insurance (DeInsur).

 True Decentralized Finance and Decentralized Insurance are ancestral practices.
-The difference between Traditional Finance and Decentralized Finance has been described in the above chapter "White Paper", section "Possible solution by Decentralized Finance".
+The difference between Traditional Finance (centralized) and Decentralized Finance (using AMM) has been described in the above chapter "White Paper", section "Possible solution by Decentralized Finance".
 -	**Decentralized payment**: Bitcoin, 2008
 -	**Decentralized loans**: MakerDAO, 2017
 -	**Decentralized trading**: Uniswap, 2018